-Most importantly, you need to make sure their information technology team understands your system and data needs as well—particularly relating to internal controls and objectives—to make sure they can properly align their system, as needed.
+Making sure their information technology team understands your system and data needs as well—particularly relating to internal controls and objectives—is crucial to properly aligning their system, as needed.
 The business must also commit to ensuring that their own staff complies with the security required by your own organization to avoid any unauthorized usage or errors that put your data at risk.
-It may also help if the business has a compliance officer or team on staff to take the lead on regulatory issues.
+It may also help if the business has a compliance officer on staff to take the lead on regulatory issues.

 Your professional auditing team can also help you determine the key players in forming a successful business partnership with a company committed to helping to keep you maintain optimal security and compliance.

 Ultimately, it’s the external auditor’s responsibility to keep up to date with the current frameworks and versions of compliance testing in line with today’s standards.
 It’s important, however, for companies to also have their own compliance conversations internally.
 They need to understand their clients’ industries and compliance needs related to the services they’re providing.
 While I.S.
 Partners can help with that scoping process, internally those conversations need to take place and that knowledge needs live within the organization.

 “Another factor is vendor due diligence,” explains Jena.
 “We always recommend that our clients reach out to third parties and service providers annually and request up-to-date documentation.”
 You must make the terms of who is responsible for the security of your data and compliance with regulations, standards and policies clear to any new or potential business partners.